CycloneDX/cdxgen/ADVANCED.md

 ### REPL History

-Repl history will get persisted under `$HOME/.config/.cdxgen` directory.
+Repl history will persist under the `$`HOME/.config/.cdxgen` directory.
 To override this location, use the environment variable `CDXGEN_REPL_HISTORY`.

 ## Mixed Java Projects

-If a java project use both maven and gradle, maven is selected for SBoM generation under default settings.
+If a java project uses Maven and gradle, maven is selected for SBoM generation under default settings.
 To force cdxgen to use gradle, use the argument `-t gradle`.
 Similarly, use `-t scala` for scala SBT.

 ## Generating container SBoM on Windows

-cdxgen supports generating container SBoM for linux images on Windows.
+cdxgen supports generating container SBoM for Linux images on Windows.
 Follow the steps listed below.

 - Ensure cdxgen-plugins-bin > 1.4.0 is installed.